 - No auction format.

-If you search the internet for something like “Sites like eBay” then surely you have seen Bonanza advertisements.
+If you seek through the internet for something like “Sites like eBay”, “eBay alternative”, ” auction sites” then surely you have seen Bonanza advertisements.
 It has the tagline, “Better than eBay?
 Thousands of sellers think so”.

 We can’t sign below this statement, but there is no smoke without fire.
-So if you are looking for a substitute for eBay, be sure to research Bonanza.
+So if you are looking for a substitute for eBay, be sure to analyze Bonanza.
 They have a slogan on their main page that says: “find everything but the ordinary”.
-According to that, you can sell almost anything, but unlike eBay and other sites like eBay, the most of the items on Bonanza are unique and quirky.
+According to that, you can sell almost anything, but unlike eBay and other sites like eBay and eBay alternative, the most of the items on Bonanza are unique and quirky.

 Bonanza is quite new to an e-commerce scene, but despite that, it is doing very well.
 The headquarters of the company is in Seattle.
 There are more than 22 million items currently listed on Bonanza’s internet shelves and over 40,000 merchants are represented there.

-Another major difference from eBay is that Bonanza is not an auction, every listing must be fixed-price.
-If you already have a working shop eBay, Amazon or Etsy then moving to Bonanza will be a breeze.
+Another major difference from other auction sites including eBay is that Bonanza is not an auction, every listing item must be fixed-price.
+If you already have a working eBay, Amazon or Etsy shop then moving to Bonanza will be a breeze.
 They have a powerful and easy to use import feature.
 So you will be able to import your listing from the mentioned shops without major headaches.

 Now, let’s talk about prices.
-This is no coincidence that Bonanza is one of the most profitable marketplaces among sites like eBay, according to the EcommerceBytes.
+This is no coincidence that Bonanza is one of the most profitable marketplaces among sites like eBay and eBay alternative, according to the EcommerceBytes.
 This is because of relatively low selling fee, only 3.5%, and free listing.
 This means that the marketplace doesn’t make the profit unless you do.